 Weber and Mahairas are the only two gymnasts to win the all-around title three times.
 Weber recorded her string from 1995-97, and Mahairas won the title from 1985-87.

 The program that has won the most number of individual events is Waterford with 15.
 Whitefish Bay as a stand-alone program has claimed 13 individual titles.
 River Falls is next on the list with 12 titles.
 The Burlington/Badger/Catholic Central/Wilmot co-op and Mount Horeb are next in line with 11 event champions.
-Elkhorn and Racine Horlick/Case/Park are next with 10 event winners.
+Elkhorn and Racine Horlick/Case/Park have 10 event winners.
 Brookfield Central–before becoming a co-op–had nine champions as does River Falls.
 Programs with eight individual titles include La Crosse Central, Lake Mills, Onalaska and Southwestern/Cuba City.

 NCAA Eligibility Info

 Stevens Point, WI 54482-8833